Ola-Daniel/privacy-policy-generator/README.md

 -------

 If you are having issues, please let me know.
-I can be reached over email at: redacted or Twitter @ https://twitter.com/horla_dan
+I can be reached on Twitter @ https://twitter.com/horla_dan

 Disclaimer
 ----------